 ABM may require a few technical functions to work.
-Don’t worry, you don’t need to rip and replace your entire tech stack to ensure success, but you may need to fill in gaps or find more advanced solutions over time.
-Tools to help you identify and segment the ideal accounts help, as well as tools that integrate together can certainly automate and dynamically change messaging through the journey will be a big help.
-Don’t forget about data and analytics – the lifeblood of every ABM program.
+Don’t worry, you don’t need to rip and replace your entire tech stack to ensure success – but you may need to fill in gaps or find more advanced solutions over time.
+Tools to help you identify and segment the ideal accounts help, as well as those that can automate and dynamically change messaging through the journey.
+Don’t forget about data and analytics, the lifeblood of every ABM program.
 Finally, measurement is crucial in order to develop a successful long-term ABM strategy for your business.

 Is everyone bought in, from a leadership and operational level?

 Trying out new techniques can be difficult if you don’t have the buy-in of your leadership and operational teams.
-You need to give them proper expectations for the results of your ABM strategies as well, otherwise they can become quickly disillusioned to this “shiny new toy.”
+You need to give them proper expectations for the results of your ABM strategies as well, otherwise they can quickly become disillusioned by this “shiny new toy.”

 Is your customer/prospect data ready to support ABM strategies?